evoke365/website/README.md

-The source code of studybox.io landing page
+The source code of https://studybox.io

 This website is generated with Hugo